FREE SHIPPING in Australia when you spend $70 or more

 If you’ve found your way to this blog, you may be aware that SunButter is no longer certified as palm oil free.
 In a nutshell, the situation is that while we were originally given the palm oil free certification and believed we had done everything possible to ensure our ingredients are not derived from palm oil, one of the suppliers to our manufacturer recently admitted that there was a possibility some of our ingredients might come from palm oil.

 It has always been our dream to bring Australia its first cruelty-free, plastic-free sunscreen, so while this recent development is devastating, we will continue to pursue this dream and do everything to rectify the situation so that we can once again proudly call SunButter “palm oil free”.
 Finding transparency when it comes to supply chains is hard (and this might partly explain why no Australian company is currently able to say that their sunscreen is certified as free of palm oil), but we won’t stop until we’ve got a product we can stand behind 100 per cent.

 We’re also taking this opportunity to explain why palm oil is such a massive worldwide problem.
-You may be aware that there are issues around the palm oil industry and that it poses a threat to orangutans, in particular, but what is exactly palm oil and why is it such a problem?
+You may be aware that there are issues around the palm oil industry and that it poses a threat to orangutan, in particular, but what exactly is palm oil and why is it such a problem?
 Let’s take a deeper look together.

 What is palm oil?

 Palm oil is the oil extracted from the fruits of the oil palm tree — a tree that’s indigenous to West Africa but was transplanted in large numbers to East Asia around 200 years ago.
 The tree itself is very sustainable and produces a high amount of fruit.
 It also requires a large amount of space around itself to grow and thrive.